sandialabs/SetProgramOptions/README.md

 We currently don't try and disambiguate these options internally within `SetProgramOptions`.
 This is something that is left up to the application using the tool.
-The reason is that in our testing it appears that the _last value wins_ for _bash_ commands... but within a CMake script there could be some command that uses the intermediate value of this variable and we don't currently perform any sort of def-use tracking.
-In the future, we may add some def-use awareness that could allow some optimization here.
+The reason is that in our testing it appears that the _last value wins_ for _bash_ commands... but within a CMake script there could be some command that uses the intermediate value of this variable and we don't currently perform any sort of use-def chain tracking.
+In the future, we may add some use-def awareness that could allow some optimization here.